Madeley, Staffordshire: Industry

-A significant feature and well-known landmark of the village is Madeley Mill standing on the dam for the pool.
-During its history the mill was used for grinding grain but prior to its closure, production was turned over to cheese making.
-It fell into disrepair before being developed and converted into apartments in the early 1990s saving it from proposed demolition by the local council.
+A significant feature and well-known landmark of the village is Madeley Mill, which stands on the dam for the pool.
+During its history the mill was used for grinding grain but, prior to its closure, production was turned over to cheese making.
+It fell into disrepair before being developed and converted into apartments in the early 1990s, saving it from proposed demolition by the local council.

-There was a butchers shop opposite the pool that was run by Arthur Bailey.
+There was a butcher's shop opposite the pool that was run by Arthur Bailey.
+He rented the shop initially from around 1957, moving to the village when he purchased the adjoining Pool House in 1962.
+He slaughtered his own animals in the now converted slaughterhouse.
+His wife Marjorie (née Pearce) was one of the team who established the Christie Hospital in Manchester.

 North Staffordshire was a centre for coal mining and the nearby mine at Leycett was known as Madeley under the National Coal Board.
 Sinking began in the 1880s and the colliery had five shafts with exotic names: Bang Up, Fair Lady, Clarkes, Harrisons and Woodburn.
 The pit closed on 21 September 1957.
 There is nothing left of the site nowadays, it being subject to open cast mining that removed the remaining coal and the slag heaps.It is used for agriculture.